uttamkumar7235/Mini-Project/README.md

 # Mini Project

+# Technologies Used
+HTML – Structure of the webpage
+CSS – Styling and layout
+JavaScript – Functionality and interactivity

+# Author
-# Author - Uttam Kumar
+Uttam Kumar